RasaHQ/rasa/docs/docs/reference/rasa/core/processor.md

 Predicts the next action the bot should take after seeing x.

 This should be overwritten by more advanced policies to use ML to predict the action.

+**Returns**:

-Returns the index of the next action.
+  The index of the next action and prediction of the policy.

+**Raises**:

+  ActionLimitReached if the limit of actions to predict has been reached.

 #### handle\_reminder